In this KB

 Step 6: Clear the Magento Cache

-Go to the folder “var/cache” inside your magento root directory (“Public_html”) and remove any file or folder that may exist.
+Go to the folder var/cache inside your magento root directory (Public_html“) and remove any file or folder that may exist.

-Make sure you are in “/var/cache” before running the command above!
+Make sure you are in /var/cache before running the command above!

-You are all set!.
+That’s it!
 You should now be able to open your Magento website from your Cloudways server.
 You can check that all is working fine updating your local hosts file and pointing to your Cloudways server.